 - Handling money, valuables or prescription drugs (e.g. cashiers)

-- Carrying out inspection or enforcement duties (e.g. government employees)
+- Carrying out inspections or enforcement duties (e.g. government employees)

-- Providing services, care, advice or education (e.g. health-care workers, teachers)
+- Providing services, care, advice or education (e.g. health-care workers, education sector workers)

-- Working with unstable or volatile persons (e.g. social services, or criminal justice system employees)
+- Working with unstable or volatile persons (e.g. social services, criminal justice system employees)

 - Working in community-based settings (e.g. nurses, social workers and other home visitors)

 - Working during periods of intense organizational change (e.g. downsizing)

 - Belonging to a human rights-protected group that is portrayed negatively or stereotyped (i.e. Indigenous, Black and racialized people, persons with disabilities, members of LGBTQ2+ communities, etc.)